-The Supervisory Board generally meets four times a year (seven times in 2018) and regularly reviews the efficiency of its activities.
-The Supervisory Board reviews its activities in the past fiscal year on an annual basis in the Supervisory Board Report.
-A detailed schedule of its remuneration is provided in the remuneration report in the Group management report.
+The Supervisory Board generally meets four times a year (six times in 2019) and regularly reviews the efficiency of its activities.
+In the year under review, this occurred with the assistance of an external consultant based on a survey combined with face-to-face interviews.
+The Supervisory Board reviews its activities in the past fiscal year on an annual basis in the Report of the Supervisory Board.

+A detailed schedule of its remuneration is provided in the remuneration report in the combined management report.

-At the time of publishing this statement, the Supervisory Board was comprised as follows:
+At the time of publishing this statement on corporate governance, the Supervisory Board was comprised as follows: